nkovacic99/MM_2022/README.md

 - `n_body_problem.py` performs the main simulation of the system.
 - `transform.py` scirpt includes a class for applying transformations to the scene (e.g for moving around the scene).

+## Julia
+Contains the Julia script "galaxy.jl" that takes the initial matrix of masses, initial positions, and initial velocities, and performs the simulation.
+It also contains a few csv files that serve as input.

 ## Unity/NBody
 Contains the Unity implementation of the project.
 All of our code is located in the `Assets` folder, which conatains two important subfolders:
 - `Scripts` folder contains all of scripts we wrote for Unity implementation.
 It is (again) divided into two subfolders.
 The most relevant scripts